MontyWest/erlang/README.md

 # erlang
-Temperature converting in Erlang
+## Temperature converting in Erlang

+### Author:
-By Monty West - mwest06
+Monty West - mwest06

+### Running:
-Clone the repo, and move to the directory.
+-Clone the repo, and move to the directory.

-Then run:
+-Then run:
 ```
 erl -make
 erl -noshell -eval 'controller:start(), init:stop().'